top of page

 The Gods Were Devas: Bridging Mythology and the Living World

 In ancient times, across many cultures, the world was alive with sacred presence.
 People lived in relationship with the Earth and the unseen forces within it.
 Mountains were ancestors.
 Rivers were sisters.
 Trees were temples.
-And the powers behind them were known by many names: gods, spirits, guardians, Atua, the Aesir, the shining ones.
+And the powers behind them were known by many names: Gods, spirits, guardians, Atua, the Aesir, the shining ones.

 Today, we might call them Devas.